luchomame/budget-app/README.md

 * Demo mode with fake data
 * Export charts/images
 * ML-based insights: trend detection, payoff projection, burn rate
+* Animated avatar with expressions that reflect spending behavior
+* Island metaphor: the island erodes when overspending and grows when saving
+* Budget "modes" like Frugal, Growth, Chill that adapt savings logic and avatar state
+* Rounded stacked bar chart for money in vs money out (with animated categories)
+* Circular progress bars for each savings goal
+* Homescreen widget with glanceable data: leftover spend, safe-to-spend, or savings
+* Behavioral nudges: e.g., "You're on track to overspend," or "Want to roll over to savings?"
+* Friendly conversational savings prompts (e.g., emergency fund suggestion based on expense data)
+* Optional mini Sankey flow diagram for visualizing income → accounts → categories

 ## 🖥️ Screens / Views